Cubs vs. Phillies Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Bellinger has nine doubles, a triple, seven home runs, 14 walks and 20 RBI (39 total hits).
-He's also stolen nine bases.
+- Hoerner has eight doubles, a triple, two home runs, nine walks and 23 RBI (49 total hits).
+He has swiped 11 bases.

 |Opponent